LefferTrochez/Differential-Robot-FIRA/README.md

 ## Requirements

-The original development environment used the following main tools and platforms:
+The prototype was developed and tested using the following environment:

-- Ubuntu 22.04
+- Ubuntu 22.04 LTS
-- ROS 2 Humble
+- ROS 2 Humble Hawksbill
-- micro-ROS Agent
+- Python 3.10
-- Arduino IDE
+- Arduino IDE 2.3.4
-- ESP32 board support for Arduino
+- ESP32 Arduino Core 2.0.2
-- Python 3
+- micro-ROS Arduino library for ROS 2 Humble
+- micro-ROS Agent for ROS 2 Humble
-- OpenCV
+- OpenCV 4.8 or later
+- NumPy 1.24 or later
-- ESP32
+- ESP32 development board
 - ESP32-CAM AI Thinker module

-Arduino libraries used by the embedded firmware include:
+Arduino libraries used by the embedded firmware:

-- Adafruit MPU6050
+- Adafruit MPU6050 2.2.6
+- Adafruit BusIO 1.16.1
+- Adafruit Unified Sensor 1.1.14
-- ESP32Servo
+- Adafruit INA219 1.2.3
-- VL53L0X by Pololu
+- VL53L0X by Pololu 1.3.1
-- Adafruit INA219
+- ESP32Servo 3.0.5
-- DabbleESP32
+- DabbleESP32 1.5.1
-- micro-ROS Arduino
+- micro_ros_arduino Humble branch

+> **Note**
+> The listed versions correspond to the development environment used for this prototype.
+Newer versions may work, but they were not systematically tested.

 ### ESP32 board support